-- Prospective Husband and Prospective Wife contemplate marriage in the near future and wish to establish their respective rights and responsibilities regarding each other's income and property and the income and property that may be acquired, either separately or together, during the marriage.
+- Prospective Spouse 1 and Prospective Spouse 2 contemplate marriage in the near future and wish to establish their respective rights and responsibilities regarding each other's income and property and the income and property that may be acquired, either separately or together, during the marriage.

-- Prospective Husband and Prospective Wife have made a full and complete disclosure to each other of all of their financial assets and liabilities, as more fully set forth in the accompanying Financial Statements, attached hereto as Exhibits A and B.
+- Prospective Spouse 1 and Prospective Spouse 2 have made a full and complete disclosure to each other of all of their financial assets and liabilities, as more fully set forth in the accompanying Financial Statements, attached hereto as Exhibits A and B.

-- Except as otherwise provided below, Prospective Husband and Prospective Wife waive the following rights:
+- Except as otherwise provided below, Prospective Spouse 1 and Prospective Spouse 2 waive the following rights: